The Stockholm RichText-Editor Lessons

 Assuming you want to start with an image.

-- Now hover with your mouse cursor and watch the red magic line appearance right below image end.
-To close this first image container block and run another image block container, hit the red lines "action button" (your editors line jumps down again).
+2. Now hover with your mouse cursor and watch the red magic line appearance inside image end bottom line.
+To close this first image container block and run another image block container, hit the red line (and your editors line jumps down again).

-- At this point, if you now want to write some text for example, just use that new space line, after you hit BACKSPACE-key once to remove the additional added space.
+5. At this point, if you now want to write some text in another paragraph for example, just use your keyboards ENTER key.

-- Important to say: Text blocks don't have that behaviour with the appearance of the red magic line at the end.
-You can just always hit the RETURN-key ("ENTER") to end the current and start a new paragraphed text block or add an image, right way without any further (keyboard) actions.
+6. You now know that text blocks don't have any red line helper behaviour.
+You can just always hit the RETURN-key ("ENTER") to end the current and start a new paragraphed text block or add an image, right away without any further (keyboard) actions.

 So this red magic line (on hover) is the magic line of happiness.
 It is your friend to write good and clean and unbroken HTML code !